Deploy the Citrix ingress controller using Helm charts¶

 sysAdmincommand policy with another permission to upload files.

 Bind the policy to the system user account using the following command:

 bind system user cic cic-policy 0

-To deploy Citrix ADC CPX with Citrix ingress controller as a sidecar, follow the instruction provided in the Citrix ingress controller Helm Hub.
+To deploy Citrix ADC CPX with the Citrix ingress controller as a sidecar, follow the instruction provided in the Citrix ingress controller Helm Hub.